PepIngla/webScrapingWines/README.md

 Tim_atkin: String, Tim Atkin rating.
 If it is not available, the value is "".

-Price: String, the price of the wine.
+Price: String, the current price of the wine.

-Old_price: String, if the wine is on discount, it indicates the old price.
+Old_price: String, if the wine is on offer, it indicates the old price.

-Offer: Boolean, True if the wine is on discount, False otherwise.
+Offer: Boolean, True if the wine is on offer, False otherwise.

-Volume: String, indicates the volume of the bottle.indica el volum de l’ampolla.
-The default value in case it is not on the website is: “ / bot.
+Volume: String, indicates the volume of the bottle.
+The default value is: “ / bot.
 0,75 L “.

 Image: bytes, an image of the wine bottle.